-While the traffic light system drags on, anyone searching for a surfing holiday in Portugal, Costa Rica or Spain may have to wait a little while yet.
-So, where are the top surfing destinations in the UK?
+While some travel restrictions drag on, anyone searching for a surfing holiday in Portugal, Costa Rica or Spain may have a little extra paperwork to do.
+For those that can’t face the burden of extra admin, where are the top surfing destinations in the UK?

 Whilst it may not always boast the scorching temperatures of its European mainland or Latin American counterparts, the UK and Ireland still has some world-class surf spots.